pcardotatgit/ISE-Automation-Workshop/README.md

 - Step 4 , come back to the **demo_syslog_generator** console and run the **1-send_syslog_from_syslogs_text_file.py**

 You are supposed to see parsed syslog messages arriving in the **demo_syslog_server** console.
-When the syslog demo file has been completely sent then the syslog server displays the list of Attacker IP addresses discovered in logs.
+When the syslog demo file has been completely sent, then the syslog server displays the list of Attacker IP addresses discovered in logs followed by result of operation for adding the infected IP address you selected prior.

-Among the IP address you will recognize the IP address you selected prior, and then you can check in ISE ANC Policy Endpoint Assignment that this IP address is now part of the Quarantined enpoint.
+You can check in ISE ANC Policy Endpoint Assignment that this IP address is now part of the Quarantined enpoint.

+**Notice ! ** for successful QUARANTINE, as we use the IP address as the endpoint identifier, the ip address must have a current session in ISE, because ISE check this to execute the assignment to QUARANTINE.

 If you have look to the syslog server code you will recognize the **7_pxgrid_add_end_point_to_anc_policy.py** from lab_3.
 We just packaged it a little bit for this current lab.